Burberry leads the charge for change during London Fashion Week

 The format was simple and soon widely adhered to -- the shows would begin with day wear and end with evening wear and, of course, the wedding gown.
 They were elite, exclusive and it took months for the public to see any of the designs shown behind these tightly closed doors.

-Last night, male and female models walked in a show live-streamed on the Burberry website, Facebook and YouTube.
+This September, male and female models walked in a show live-streamed on the Burberry website, Facebook and YouTube.
 Burberry also launched on Facebook Messenger offering live customer service facilities for eager buyers.

 Literal hordes of fashion editors, online journalists and celebrities piled into an old bookshop in London's Soho area -- transformed into Makers House -- to watch the show and explore an exhibition of artisans and craftspeople -- including saddlers, embroiderers, scentmakers and bookbinders -- that will remain in the space for another week.